sjbennett123/polarlarp/content/background/bloody_fist.md

 Some would call him cowardly but he is far from it.
 He acts from the shadows sending messages and inspiring fear.
 If you let him know what you are afraid of or what would make you surrender or submit, you might as well consider yourself defeated cause he will employ cruel tactics to get it done.
 Terror is his game and he does it masterfully.
 His preferred method is you to come crawling to him on your knees to surrender after he has terrorized you into submission.
 However, he is not above just slaughtering you and your family and mailing your heads to a mayor to send a message of who you are dealing with.

+##### A Warning to Stonewood

+Attention vile disruptors of Stonewood,

+I Val’kaz the Ruthless, 3rd Blade General of the Bloody Fist, Ahrouns Terror, drinker of fear, smasher of dreams do issue the following warning for your transgressions against the Bloody Fist:

+Stonewood shall be surrendered unto the Bloody Fist upon winters end in 3 months.
+We do not wish to deploy our full tactics and military to remove the invaders to our rightfully claimed land but we shall if you force our hand.
+Those who wish to be spared our fury may take this brief time to prepare for our arrival and greet us with open arms as we provided safety and protection for the last season before this incident.
+Those who wish to still remain loyal to the Bloody Fist may do so by swearing it before your mayor Little Bristle.
+He shall keep tabs on who wishes to live within our good graces and who who wishes to bite the Fist that feeds.

+Those who stay and raise up arms against us know this, we will hunt you like prey, we will rend the flesh from your bones, we will drink your blood from the skulls of the fallen, we will spare no man, woman, dwarf, elf, or child who fights us.
+The choice is yours, but I Val’Kaz the Ruthless will show you why I am named such if you cross me.
+You will be turning your head to check the shadows for me when my breed of terror strikes if war is declared upon our arrival.

+Please do think this through carefully, we may sound like bloodthirsty savages but there are darker forces than us that lurk in your Elysia which we will give you shelter from.
+All we ask in return is your cooperation and loyalty tithes.

+We will see you in 3 months time, I pray you make the correct decision for your own good and the good of Stonewood.
+The mighty Hopeflayer sends his regards and wishes your families well this winter and that you remember who it was that gave you a second chance where others would not

+~Val’kaz the Ruthless

+3rd Blade General of the Bloody Fist

 #### Mal-Valoance the Devourer (The Tactician)

 **Carries Magic Items**
 - Tacticians Bracer <!-- (Arcane Armor 10, Imprison x2, Circle of Power x1, Tarrying x1) -->
 - Bulwark of the Battlefield Shield  <!-- (Bane Binding x2, Bane Command x2, Regenerate x1) -->

-“He stands tall and proud, his posture very good for an Orc.
+*He stands tall and proud, his posture very good for an Orc.
 An eyepatch across his left eye, his right eye always at the Horizon scanning for movements of enemy troops.
 His hands are always behind his back with a military-like posture.
 Very well spoken and educated for what one might expect at first look.
 His movements are always very sharp and decisive.
-His peers look at him with respect cause he already has planned how to defeat them if they cross him…”
+His peers look at him with respect cause he already has planned how to defeat them if they cross him…*

 Mal-Valoance from a young age took to studying the tactics of all creatures and races.
 His eye and acumen on the battlefield are unmatched among his kind.
 He has a library of tactic and society books to understand his enemies from birth to the grave.
 His skill in battle is very impressive but his true skill lies in his ability to control the battlefield and the armies clashing on it.
 He is not afraid to retreat and let them fight a skeleton force to preserve his main army.
 Live to fight another day and destroy your enemy without drawing your sword are his preferred methods but when people see the Bloody Fist terror makes men panic and draw blades.